sclorg/postgresql-container/README.md

 ========================

 This repository contains Dockerfiles for PostgreSQL images for OpenShift.
-Users can choose between RHEL and CentOS based images.
+Users can choose between RHEL, Fedora and CentOS based images.

 For more information about using these images with OpenShift, please see the official [OpenShift Documentation](https://docs.openshift.org/latest/using_images/db_images/postgresql.html).